-A project employee ("field employee") of The Research Foundation who has a complaint against an employee of the University may take the complaint to the University's Sexual Harassment Coordinator, Deputy Coordinator or any member of the College's Sexual Harassment Awareness and Intake Committee but must also report the complaint to the Office of Employment Policy and Practice.
+A project employee ("field employee") of The Research Foundation who has a complaint against an employee of the University may take the complaint to the University's Sexual Harassment Coordinator, Deputy Coordinator or any member of the College's Sexual Harassment Awareness and Intake Committee but must also report the complaint to the Office Human Resources.
 It is the intent of both the RF and the University to work cooperatively to resolve the incident.